 - Revisions to inter-operator access charge calculation formulae and accounting methods

-- Revisions to the specified telecommunications equipment system
+- Revisions to the specified telecommunications equipment system and the regulations on prohibited activities

 - Revisions to systems governing universal service